Sign up for APHA emails to stay up-to-date on key public health news. ×

 Presentation Handouts

-Presenters may upload handouts to the Online Program.
+Presenters may upload handouts to the Virtual Meeting Platform.
 All handouts need to be created in accessible formats and compatible with screen readers.
 If your handouts will be in PDF format, follow these guidelines.